 The main boat launch is currently under construction, so there is an alternative launch set up near pavilion 1.
 It’s basically just a small cleared bank where you can get into the water.
 Head to pavilion 1 for the launch area (park at the second parking lot).
 If you’re bringing your own vessels, be aware the launch is a little bit of a walk from the parking lot.

 The Park has about 30 campsites.
-They seem to be pretty spacious, but pretty close together.
-They are working on renovating a nice bathhouse with laundry facilities.
-Currently the campsite is closed due to the construction.
+They seem to be pretty spacious, but close together.
+The bathhouse with laundry facilities was newly renovated in 2020.

 The Park has some nice shelters available for use.
 This is the only state park I’ve been to with a completely screened shelter!
 Shelter 1 is screened with 8 picnic tables.
 Shelters 2 and 3 are open-air with 4 picnic tables each.
 Grills and other picnic tables are located in the picnic area at parking lot 2.